Neighbourhood Planning for Ottershaw – A New Approach in 2021

 At the end of this process the Runnymede Planning Authority will publish our plan for comment and vote by all Ottershaw Neighbourhood Area residents, organisations and businesses.

 Following a successful referendum our first Ottershaw Neighbourhood Plan will be brought into effect as official policy.
-The Ottershaw Forum will continue to exist to develop its second plan and will also act as the authority to ensure our first plan is complied with.
+The Ottershaw Forum will continue to exist to develop its second plan and will also act as a statutory authority to ensure our first plan is complied with.

 The relationship between our Ottershaw Neighbourhood Plan and Runnymede Council’s Local Plan